sinci2573/email-intent-classifier/README.md

 http://localhost:8501

 ## 📊 CSV File Format
-The CSV file must contain the following columns:
+- The CSV file must contain the following columns:

-subject	              body
+- subject	              - body
-Email subject	        Email body content
+   -Email subject	        - Email body content

-The output CSV will include:
+- The output CSV will include:
-intent
+   - intent
-priority
+   - priority
-sentiment
+   - sentiment

 ## 🧠 Design Decisions

-The project initially used rule-based logic for transparency and testing It was later upgraded to an LLM-based classifier for improved accuracy A fallback mechanism ensures reliability when the LLM is unavailable The same logic is reused for both real-time and batch processing
+- The project initially used rule-based logic for transparency and testing
+- It was later upgraded to an LLM-based classifier for improved accuracy
+- A fallback mechanism ensures reliability when the LLM is unavailable
+- The same logic is reused for both real-time and batch processing

 ## 🤝 Collaboration
 This project was developed collaboratively using GitHub with clean commit practices and secure handling of sensitive data.

 ## 🔮 Future Enhancements

-Confidence scores for predictions
+- Confidence scores for predictions
-Improved evaluation metrics
+- Improved evaluation metrics
-Support for larger CSV files
+- Support for larger CSV files
-Cloud deployment
+- Cloud deployment
-Fine-tuned domain-specific LLM models
+- Fine-tuned domain-specific LLM models

 ## 👩‍💻 Authors
-Sinchana Suresh Ganiga
+- Sinchana Suresh Ganiga
-Rithika Vinukumar
+- Rithika Vinukumar